aerospike/aerospike-graph/python/money-mule-demo/README.md

 ## Overview

-FraudGuard is a comprehensive fraud detection system powered by Aerospike Graph.
+FraudGuard is a fraud detection system powered by Aerospike Graph.
 It provides advanced money mule detection capabilities with an intuitive React-based dashboard and powerful network visualization tools.

-### Features

-- **Multi-Scenario Fraud Detection**: 8 different detection algorithms (A-H)
-- **Network Visualization**: Interactive graph visualization of transaction relationships
-- **Parallel Processing**: Multi-threaded account analysis for high performance
-- **Smart Caching**: Intelligent browser-based caching with auto-expiry
-- **Real-time Analytics**: Live transaction analysis and statistics
-- **Modern UI**: Professional Material-UI based interface

 ---